tech-warriors-corporation/mechanize-app/README.md

 - [ ] Update location of users when them leave the place, and show two points in map (driver and mechanic) in different colors;
 - [ ] Improve message errors in app;
 - [ ] Use trim in strings to validate fields in ifs;
+- [ ] Remove spaces in start and end of textarea fields;
 - [ ] Verify if is logged in a device, logout at new device if yes;
 - [X] Remove rotate, set as portrait;
 - [ ] Use pronous male and female to better user experience;